 Ira Schnapp’s first work for National (DC) comics was the revamped Superman logo he created based on the earlier versions by Joe Shuster.
 It first appeared on SUPERMAN #6 dated Sept.-Oct.
 1940.
 Ira continued to work for the company after that, but exactly what he did and when has not yet been defined.
 That’s what my research aims to find out.

 Let’s begin with Ira Schnapp lettering on covers.
 Until issue 71, most were “poster” covers featuring the three leads doing something together, but not related to any interior story.
 They were usually involved in some kind of sport or activity, or sometimes it was a gag cover played for humor.
 There were no word balloons, and cover lettering was rare except for occasional typeset lists of characters appearing inside.
-Issue #21 dated March-April 1946, above, has the first example of Ira Schnapp cover lettering, I believe.
-Ira’s style had not yet settled into the one that became so familiar later, but the word “Featuring” is very much in his script style.
-The rest resembles some of the lettering on his earliest House Ads (in-house advertising).
-Similar small amounts of Schnapp lettering are on the covers of issues 23, 28 and 40.
+Issue #21 dated March-April 1946, above, has the first example of what might be Ira Schnapp cover lettering, but I believe it’s actually by another unknown letterer I’ve nicknamed Proto-Schnapp because I think Ira modeled many elements of his own work on this man’s lettering.
+Proto-Schnapp’s work is generally wider and more curved than Ira’s, and on cover lettering his style often included letters with the loops not all connected, as here.

 Issue #42 dated Sept.-Oct.
-1949 has the first more familiar Ira Schnapp cover lettering, including another handsome piece of script in “Introducing” and open display lettering for “The Wyoming Kid!”.
-I believe Ira was on staff at National (DC) by then, and soon would be lettering all their covers.
-But because so many of the WORLD’S FINEST covers were the poster type, lettering wasn’t always used on them.
+1949 has the first more familiar Ira Schnapp cover lettering, including a handsome piece of script in “Introducing” and open display lettering for “The Wyoming Kid!”.
+Around this time Proto-Schnapp’s lettering diminishes and it disappears by the end of 1949.
+I think he was an older man who either retired or died, and Ira took over the job of being the company’s main cover-letterer.
+Because so many of the WORLD’S FINEST covers were the poster type, lettering wasn’t always used on them.
 I see Schnapp lettering on issues 43 and 44 (the same lettering on both), 45, 49, 52, 62, 63, 69 and 70.

 While it resembles his interior story lettering, Ira’s cover lettering was drawn larger and produced with more care and precision, appropriate for a cover, the main on-site selling point for any comic.